nepi-engine/nepi_setup/NEPI_DOCKER_HOST_SETUP.md

     /home/nepihost/nepi_setup/scripts/docker_config_setup.sh

 **NOTE:**  After this process, network IP addresses, internet connections, and clock sycn processes are managed by NEPI processes.
-If you need to connect to the internet you can run the command line shortcut 'ninet'
+If you need to connect to the internet you can run the command line shortcut **ninet**

 **POWER CYCLE YOUR SYSTEM WHEN COMPLETE**